Bike to Shop

-From August 7 - 20, 2021, local businesses in 20 neighbourhoods across Metro Vancouver offered amazing freebies and sweet deals for people biking to their businesses.
-Half of the neighborhoods took part from August 7 - 13 and the other half from August 14 - 20 - plenty of opportunities to explore!
+From August 13 - 21, 2022, local businesses in neighbourhoods across Metro Vancouver are offering amazing freebies and sweet deals for people biking to their businesses.

-In-person events are BACK!
-We hosted 11 Knowledge HUBs around the region where people stopped by for free bike fix-ups, snacks, bike information, giveaways, engaged with the local community and entered to win great prizes.
+HUB Cycling also hosts Celebration Stations around the region where people can stop by for free basic bike maintenance, snacks, cycling information, giveaways, to engage with the local community and enter to win great prizes.

 Bike to Shop registration is always 100% free.
-Thank you for showing our businesses and decision-makers how important cycling is for local business and for the community.
+Thank you for showing our businesses and decision-makers how important cycling is for local businesses and for the community.